-Type of Fe Features cooperation Objectives Field Type of partner Level of f Level of formalization Guarantor of Basis for cooperation Organization of cooperation continuity Cooperation of administrative authorities Creating and developing legal and institutional structures for cross-border cooperation Multitude of areas Foreign encompassing the counterpart whole process of regional development Foreign counterpart Long-term framework agreements Individual projects Complex organizational structures The institutional factor (continuity of governance and politics, long-term agreements are the basis) Cooperation of organizations of entrepreneurs Goals subject to the type of one's business Uniform areas defined by the type of one's business Cooperation agreement Individual projects Temporary structures created to manage particular projects Cooperation of business support institutions Individual projects continuity due to project-based cooperation) Cooperation of other institutions Individual projects well as educational and cultural organizations in the fields of agriculture, environmental protection, civil defence, education, culture, sport and tourism.
+Type of Fe Features cooperation Objectives Field Type of partner Level of i Level of formalization Guarantor of Basis for cooperation Organization of cooperation continuity Cooperation of administrative authorities Creating and developing legal and institutional structures for cross-border cooperation Multitude of areas Foreign encompassing the counterpart whole process of regional development Foreign counterpart Long-term framework agreements Individual projects Complex organizational structures The institutional factor (continuity of governance and politics, long-term agreements are the basis) Cooperation of organizations of entrepreneurs Goals subject to the type of one's business Uniform areas defined by the type of one's business Cooperation agreement Individual projects Temporary structures created to manage particular projects The individual factor (openness of particular people to cooperation, lack of Cooperation of business support institutions Individual projects continuity due to project-based cooperation) Cooperation of other institutions Individual projects well as educational and cultural organizations in the fields of agriculture, environmental protection, civil defence, education, culture, sport and tourism.
 The basic objective, as defined in the contract, was cooperation in attracting domestic and foreign investors, and helping local enterprises in initiating and expanding mutual contacts.
 However, the implementation of this agreement was weighed down by impediments in crossing the border following Poland's accession to the European Union (Box 10.6).